Romchec/elementary-OS-gtk2-support/README.md

 ### Installation

-Git should be installed :
+Git should be installed first:
 ```
 sudo apt install git
 ```